ibexa/documentation-developer/docs/release_notes/ez_platform_v1.7.0_lts.md

 ![](form-builder-1.png)

-Submitted results can be previewed in the UI or downloaded in a CSV file, and a designated person will be notified of submissions by email.
+Submitted results can be previewed in the UI or downloaded in a CSV file, and a designated person is notified of submissions by email.

 ### Updated Demo Sites